 This trip runs through the end of April to the beginning of May, allowing optimum conditions for high mountain adventures.
 Skiing Mont Blanc involves some challenging climbing with skis on your rucksack, this section is technically challenging needing secure footwork with crampons and ice-axe.
 The Arete Royal and Bosses ridge to the summit is exposed so commitment and a good head for heights are essential!

-Travel to Chamonix and meet up at the chalet in the late afternoon.
+Travel to Chamonix and meet up at the hotel in the late afternoon.
 Your guides will take you through the itinerary for the week and will discuss equipment, conditions and objectives.

 You will head up to the summit of the Grands Montets 3225m before heading off on one of the many fantastic day ski tours usually you will ski tour to the Col de Argentière 3549m on the Glacier du Tour Noir, about a 4 hour skin.
 After a brilliant south facing spring descent we stay over night at the newly renovated Argentière Hut 2771m.
 During the day your guide will usually run a crevasse rescue session and a refresher on the use of crampons and ice axe.